ImageErrors and Omissions Insurance – Get Quotes, Buy E&O Insurance Online

 Understanding Errors and Omissions (E&O) Insurance

 Professionals offering services face potential claims from clients, making professional liability insurance (PLI) essential.
-Errors and Omissions Insurance (E&O Insurance) is a form of PLI that protects against allegations of negligence or substandard work.
+Errors and Omissions Insurance (E&O Insurance) is form of PLI that protects against allegations of negligence or substandard work.

 E&O Insurance rates depend on factors like industry, location, revenue, size, and coverage limits.
 Industries prone to expensive lawsuits, such as construction firms, typically have higher premiums.